datumorphism/datumorphism.github.io/content/wiki/data-warehouse/data-warehouse-concepts.md

 The purpose of the data warehouse should be clear.
 In most cases, it is for the analysis of data, not for data production.[^1]

-1. Subject-oriented: since data warehouses are for decision makers, arrange them into subjects makes it much easier to access.
+1. Subject-oriented: since data warehouses are for decision-makers, arrange them into subjects makes it much easier to access.
-2. Integraded: many sources are integrated for easy analysis
+2. Integrated: many sources are integrated for easy analysis
-3. Time-variant: observation time should be recorded since the data is also used to analyze time evolution
+3. Time-variant: observation time should be recorded since the data is also used to analyze the time evolution
 4. Nonvolatile: simply for analysis